 As your costs fluctuate and unexpected expenses arise, you may have to readjust your budget each semester and plan for new things such as attending conferences or travelling for electives (post-pandemic).
 Check the balance in your line of credit regularly to compare against original projections and tweak spending if you need to — things may change month to month, so look for trends.

-Tip: Anticipate extra expenses in your final year, including Canadian Resident Matching Service (CaRMS) participation fees and travel costs, as well as other hidden costs.
+Tip: Anticipate extra expenses in your final year, including Canadian Resident Matching Service (CaRMS) participation fees and travel costs.

 8. Use your financial perks and loyalty rewards